shabi9999/notes/README.md

 # Overview
 The system architecture consists of the following components:

-#1.Frontend: Built with React or Next.js to provide a responsive, user-friendly interface.
+1.Frontend: Built with React or Next.js to provide a responsive, user-friendly interface.
+2. @ Backend: Sanity CMS to manage data (products, customers, orders).